ifeanyiih/alx-low_level_programming/0x00-hello_world/README.md

 ---

-- **0x00-hello_world**: This script runs a C file through the preprocessor and save the result into another file.
+- **0-preprocessor**: This script runs a C file through the preprocessor and save the result into another file.
+- **1-compiler**: This script compiles a C file without linking it.